jonamireh/Android-TLSv1.3/README.md

 # Android-TLSv1.3

-To see the demo in action, simply run the `TestTls13Request` instrumenation test
+To see the demo in action, simply run the `TestTls13Request` instrumentation test